What we did to save more money each month.

 I am not naturally a frugal person.
 I was raised by two frugal parents, but I lean more towards wanting to shop and buy all of the pretty things (I’m looking at YOU Target).
 It has been a huge learning process for me to become more frugal and to realize the value and beauty in cutting back and saving money.
 Learning my new frugal lifestyle has been over the course of years, and quite honestly, I’m still trying to better myself.
 Today though, I started thinking about all the things we have cut from our over the years, and I was blown away with the amount of money we are saving ourselves just by making a few different lifestyle choices!
 If you don’t know what to cut from budget, this article is for you!
 I truly hope it helps you learn how to reduce monthly expenses.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”

 Pack Your Lunch: $1000

 Packing a lunch for work, instead of eating out with coworkers, has been our biggest money saver.
 Every night I pack a lunch for my husband to take to work.
 A packed lunch doesn’t need to be anything special or fancy.
-Most days it’s just leftovers from dinner, occasionally he will bring a sandwich.
+Most days it’s just leftovers from dinner the night before, occasionally he will bring a sandwich.

 It’s important for my husband to be sociable and build strong relationships at work.
-So, a few times a year he will bring some cash to work and go out to eat.
+So, a few times a year he will bring some cash to work and go out to eat with his coworkers.
 There has been a few times he has joined them for lunch, and ordered something small.
 You can keep these strong relationships, while bringing a lunch from home.